viktorsapozhok/docker-scip/README.md

 Note, that you need to download deb installer.
 Copy it to the root directory (where the Dockerfile is located).

-Then to build a docker image, you can just use `docker-compose`:
+Then to build a docker image, you can use `docker-compose`:

 ```shell
 $ docker-compose build